-The Sagnac Effect demonstrates that when light hits a mirror that is moving away from the point of emission,
+The Sagnac Effect demonstrates that when light traveling at c hits a mirror that is moving away from the point

 The Sagnac effect is observed when coherent light travels around a closed loop in opposite directions and the phases